 To remain viable as a current music teacher, Dwight will keep up to date by researching and testing new instruments found via Google search or student suggestions e.g. new brand violins.

 Dwight has a depth of music experience as seen in his music resume - orchestra, folk bands, church groups, solo over 40 years.

-He only teaches classical and folk music on violin or piano.
+He teaches classical, folk and pop music on violin or piano.